 Erected 1957 by Daughters of Utah Pioneers.
 (Marker Number 241.)

 Location.
 38° 56.092′ N, 111° 51.295′ W. Marker is in Salina, Utah, in Sevier County.
-Marker is at the intersection of South State Street and Interstate 70, on the right when traveling south on South State Street.
-Touch for map.
-Marker is on the northwest corner.
+Marker is at the intersection of South State Street and Interstate 70, on the right when Touch for map.
 Marker is in this post office area: Salina UT 84654, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-The Crosby Memorial Presbyterian Church and School of Salina Salina Fort & Tithing Office (approx. 1˝ miles away); Old Rock Church (approx. 1˝ miles away); Settlement of Aurora (approx. 4.4 miles away); Redmond Town Hall (approx. 5 miles away); Settlement of Axtell (approx. 8˝ miles away); Battle of Cedar Ridge (approx. 8˝ miles away); Centerfield (approx. 13.1 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+The Crosby Memorial Presbyterian Church and School of Salina (approx. 1.4 miles away); Salina Fort & Tithing Office (approx. 1˝ miles away); Old Rock Church (approx. 1˝ miles away); Camp Salina (approx. 1.6 miles away); Settlement of Aurora (approx. 4.4 miles away); Redmond Town Hall (approx. 5 miles away); Settlement of Axtell (approx. 8˝ miles away); Battle of Cedar Ridge (approx. 8˝ miles away).
 Touch for a list and map of all markers in Salina.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 354 times since then.
+It was originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 425 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.